hilogames/HLSpriteKit/README.md

   > SKAction: Run block actions can not be properly encoded, Objective-C
   > blocks do not support NSCoding.

-The solution provided by `HLAction` actions is to use selector callbacks (with extra features) rather than code blocks.
+The solution provided by `HLHacktion` actions is to use selector callbacks (with extra features) rather than code blocks.

 ## Gesture Recognition FAQ and Examples